PrincetonUniversity/advanced-command-line/00_preamble/README.md

    you to talk to the computer more precisely.

 ## What we will do
-The course will use tmux throughout to demonstrate some advanced command-line usage.
+The course will use tmux throughout to demonstrate advanced command-line usage.
 Once you are comfortable with tmux, you are ready to work on the exercises!
+Each section will generate a tmux session containing exercises for practicing and exploring command behaviors.

+After tmux, we will cover a handful of useful commands that have a few features.
+Next we will go over more advanced globbing, particularly to contrast with regular expressions.
+The remainder of the course will cover regular expressions, in the context of grep, sed, and awk.
+These commands will accelerate your ability to find, modify and calculate with data in files.